Change Point Detection of Events in Molecular Simulations using dupin: Results

 where $||_{p}$ is the $p$-norm, $S[x]$ is the signal value at frame $x$, and $m x + b$ is the linear fit of the signal where $m$ is the slope of the linear fit and $b$ is the y-intercept.

 The second cost function, $C_2$, is similar to the first, but the linear fit is determined simply by drawing a line from the beginning point to the end point of the sub-signal, without any fitting.
+We refer to this approach as biased cost function approach.
 As a result, this cost function is more sensitive to sudden shifts and changes in slope in the signal compared to $C_1$.
 The $C_2$ cost function is given by:

 The only optimizable parameters in Equation~\ref{eq:cost-biased} are the locations of the change points.
 In cases where greater sensitivity is desired, $C_2$ is a viable alternative.